 Step Display Description Text Ref

 6 COUNt The Batch Total counts Up or Down.

 dn Count down from the batch quantity.
 (3.2)

-ир Count up from zero.
-(3.2)
+ир Count up from zero. ()

 7 t OUt The Signal Timeout in seconds.
 (Setting to 00 disables this feature).
+(3.2.2)

 8 AOC Automatic Overrun Compensation.
-Note that the Signal Timeout must be greater than 0 (i.e. enabled) for this feature to work.
+Note that the Signal Timeout must be greater than 0 (i.e. enabled) for this feature to be available.
 (3.2.5)

 En dIS Enable.
 Disable.

 9 AUTO R Auto Reset (not displayed if Auto Restart is programmed - Step 3 above).
 (3.2)

 OFF Batch Total must be manually reset

-ON before starting the next batch.
-The Batch can be automatically reset and started by pressing only the RUN key.
+ON The Batch can be automatically reset and started by pressing only the RUN key.

 10 EOb PC End of Batch Terminal behaviour.

 EOb Signal energises at the End of Batch.
 (3.2)

 PC Pump Control :- Signal energises when Run is pressed and de-energises at the end of batch or when the delivery is paused.